What is Title IX?

 Title IX Coordinator

-Lorraine Arvin, vice president and treasurer, serves as the Title IX coordinator and in that role oversees and provides leadership for the activities related to Title IX compliance, training, investigations, enforcement, and reporting.
+Mike Brody, Vice President for Student Services, serves as Reed's Title IX Coordinator and in that role oversees and provides leadership for the activities related to Title IX compliance, training, investigations, enforcement, response, and reporting.

 There are also three Title IX Deputy Coordinators at Reed College:

-The Title IX coordinator and the deputy coordinators can answer questions regarding the process for reporting, investigating, and adjudicating complaints of gender discrimination, sexual harassment, sexual assault, or other potential Title IX violations.
-The coordinator and deputy coordinators are not a confidential resource but can direct community members to on- and off-campus confidential resources, as well as to other resources.
+The Title IX Coordinator and the Deputy Coordinators can answer questions regarding the process for reporting, investigating, and adjudicating complaints of gender discrimination, sexual harassment, sexual assault, or other potential Title IX violations.
+The Title IX Coordinator and Deputy Coordinators are not confidential resources but can direct community members to on- and off-campus confidential resources, as well as to other resources.

 Title IX Reporting and Complaint Resolution Procedures

 These procedures are designed to address and promptly resolve Title IX reports and complaints.
-Reports and complaints related to all other forms of discrimination or harassment follow the relevant procedures outlined in the Judicial Board Code (for reports or complaints related to conduct by students), in the Staff Policy and Procedures Manual (for reports or complaints related to conduct by staff), and in the Rules of Procedure of the Faculty (for reports or complaints related to conduct by faculty).
+Reports and complaints related to all other forms of discrimination or harassment follow the relevant procedures outlined in the Judicial Board Code (for reports or complaints related to conduct by students), in the Staff Grievance Resolution Process (for reports or complaints related to conduct by staff), and in the Rules of Procedure of the Faculty (for reports or complaints related to conduct by faculty).